Kelson Pinto: Professional career

-Pinto turned professional in 2000 and remained undefeated until fighting Miguel Cotto (whom he had defeated as an amateur) for the WBO junior welterweight title in 2004.
-Cotto defeated him by KO in 2004.
-In 2005, Pinto lost to veteran Vince Phillips.
+Pinto turned professional in 2000 and won various regional titles in the Americas.
+He remained undefeated until fighting Miguel Cotto (whom he had defeated twice as an amateur) for the WBO junior welterweight title in 2004, in which Cotto defeated him by KO in 2004.
+In 2005, Pinto lost a technical decision to former IBF junior welterweight champion Vince Phillips after an accidental headbutt which cut Phillips.